germinateplatform/germinate-training/session-3.md

 ### Getting help

-If you’re ever stuck while using Germinate, use the help button which can alwas be found in the top right hand side of the Germinate interface.
+If you're ever stuck while using Germinate, use the help button which can alwas be found in the top right hand side of the Germinate interface.

 <img src="session-3/help.png" style="max-width: 100%;">